moov-io/watchman/docs/performance.md

 - Always send `type=` (and `source=` when you only need one list).
 This shrinks the partition before token lookup.
 - Prefer multi-token names when possible; shared tokens prune the candidate set aggressively.
-- Identifier-heavy queries (crypto addresses, government IDs) use exact paths where available; name-less ID scans still use the type/source partition.
+- Crypto-only queries use the exact address index and do **not** expand to a full partition scan.
+- Identifier-heavy queries (government IDs, contact info) still score within the type/source partition; critical exact ID matches short-circuit similarity to a perfect score without running full name/address comparison.

 ### Concurrency model

 Watchman uses two layers of concurrency control:

-1. **Admission control (`SEARCH_MAX_IN_FLIGHT`)** — limits how many full searches run at once (default: `GOMAXPROCS`).
-Extra requests wait rather than oversubscribing every CPU with stacked worker pools.
-Tune this when you run many concurrent clients against one instance.
+1. **Admission control (`SEARCH_MAX_IN_FLIGHT`)** — limits how many *large* searches run at once (default: `GOMAXPROCS`).
+Candidate selection runs **before** the semaphore.
+When the candidate set has **100 or fewer** entities (exact crypto hits, tightly pruned name queries, empty partitions), the search **bypasses** the queue so fast lookups are not blocked behind full-partition scans.
+Larger candidate sets acquire a slot; extra requests wait rather than oversubscribing every CPU with stacked worker pools.

-2. **Per-search worker pool** — each admitted search fans out scoring across a dynamic number of goroutines (`Search.Goroutines` in config, or a fixed `SEARCH_GOROUTINE_COUNT`).
+2. **Per-search worker pool** — each search fans out scoring across a dynamic number of goroutines (`Search.Goroutines` in config, or a fixed `SEARCH_GOROUTINE_COUNT`).
 A feedback loop (concurrency champion) adjusts the worker count based on recent search durations for stable latency on shared hardware.

+**Worker sizing**

+- If there is only one worker (common after heavy pruning), scoring writes directly into the final top-K heap — no per-worker buffers or merge step.
-Each worker maintains a **local top-K** of best matches and merges into the final result set after scoring, avoiding a shared mutex on every entity comparison.
+- With multiple workers, each maintains a **local top-K** and merges into the final result set after scoring, avoiding a shared mutex on every entity comparison.

 As shown in the first graph below, which tracks search requests per second (req/s) over time, Watchman maintains consistent query performance despite fluctuating load.